C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 **Exercise: Understanding Software Heritage's Development**

-To better understand how Software Heritage developed into a major preservation initiative, explore these complementary resources:
+To understand how Software Heritage developed into a major preservation initiative, the following complementary resources merit examination:

 *[Note: The Schafer 2017 source below is in French.
 This exercise will be revised to include English-language alternatives.]*